Canada–United Kingdom relations: Financial aid

 In addition, Canada provided materiel and services, including food, ammunition, and raw materials, as well as corvettes, Park ships, and radar sets, most of which went to the Commonwealth; some, like radars, also went to the US In 1943, Canada had the fourth-highest industrial production among the Allies, behind the US, the Soviet Union and Britain.
 Canada also loaned $1.2 billion on a long-term basis to Britain immediately after the war; these loans were fully repaid in late 2006.

-After the destruction that Germany had inflicted on Europe during the war, Canada's relative economic and military importance was at a peak in the late 1940s, just as Britain's was declining because of military and industrial exhaustion.
-Both were dwarfed by the new superpowers; however, policymakers in the United States, Britain, and Canada were eager to participate in a lasting military alliance to defend against the Soviet Union, which resulted in the creation of NATO in 1949.
+After the destruction that Germany had inflicted on Europe during the war, Canada's relative economic and military importance was at a peak in the late 1940s, just as Great Britain was declining because of industrial exhaustion and military decline.
+Both were dwarfed by the new superpowers; however, policymakers in the United Kingdom, the United States, and Canada were eager to participate in a lasting military alliance to defend against the Soviet Union, which resulted in the creation of NATO in 1949.

 Constitutional independence

 The definitive break in Canada's loyalist foreign policy came during the Suez Crisis of 1956, when the Canadian government flatly rejected calls from the British government for support of the British, French, and Israeli invasion of Egypt.
 Eventually, Canada helped the three to save face and to extract themselves from a public relations disaster.
-The Canadian delegation to the United Nations, led by future Prime Minister Lester B. Pearson, proposed a peacekeeping force to separate the two warring sides and so he was awarded the Nobel Peace Prize.
+The Canadian delegation to the United Nations, led by future Prime Minister Lester B. Pearson, proposed a peacekeeping force to separate the two warring sides, and so he was awarded the Nobel Peace Prize.

 Meanwhile, Canada's legal separation from Britain continued.
 Until 1946, Britain and Canada shared a common nationality code.
 The Canadian Citizenship Act 1946 gave Canadians a separate legal nationality from Britain.
 Canadians could no longer appeal court cases to the Judicial Committee of the Privy Council in London after 1949.

 The final constitutional ties between the United Kingdom and Canada ended with the passing of the Canada Act 1982.
 An Act of the British Parliament passed at the request of the Canadian federal government to "patriate" Canada's constitution, ending the necessity for the country to request certain types of an amendment to the Constitution of Canada to be made by the British Parliament.
-The Act also formally ended the "request and consent" provisions of the Statute of Westminster 1931 about Canada whereby the British parliament had a general power to pass laws extending to Canada at the latter's request.
+The Act also formally ended the "request and consent" provisions of the Statute of Westminster 1931 about Canada, whereby the British parliament had a general power to pass laws extending to Canada at the latter's request.

-Proposed Canadian annexation of the Turks and Caicos Islands
+Proposed Canadian political association with the Turks and Caicos Islands

 Since 1917, it has been proposed that the Turks and Caicos Islands, a British Overseas Territory, be annexed into Canada.
 The proposal peaked in popularity in the 1980s, but has waned in popularity since then.